 If a pet owner wants to increase the overall well-being and comfort of the cat, CBD oil is a prudent choice.
 CBD oil in the proper dosage is effective and beneficial.

 Why Give a Cat CBD Oil

 There are a number of reasons why people choose to use CBD oil with their cats.
 Those include, but are not limited to:

-- Alleviating travel anxiety (car, train or plane)
+- Alleviating travel worry (car, train or plane)

 - Reduce stress of a new person, pet or environment